stonecoinproject/stone-docs/README.md

 stone-docs
 -------

-All the official documentation for STONE.
-Can be viewed at docs.stonecoin.rocks
+### STONE Official Doc

+The documentation is available at http://docs.stonecoin.rocks/